Frequently Asked Questions

 Why would people choose to travel by bus rather than by car?

-Almost a quarter of households in Tees Valley do not have access to a car.
-It is important that we provide a variety of transport options for all people including options for people who cannot, or do not want to, use a car.
-Improvements in bus frequency, speed, and reliability in other parts of the UK have also been shown to encourage car users to switch to the bus.
-By empowering more people to use the bus helps reduce traffic and makes it easier for goods and services to move smoothly.
+Improvements in bus frequency, speed, and reliability in other parts of the UK have encouraged car users to switch to the bus.
+By empowering more people to use the bus, we can help reduce traffic and make it easier for goods and services to move smoothly.
 This shift can also reduce carbon emissions and improve air quality.

 What can be done to make buses more reliable?